cristiantobol/developer-toolcamp/session_03_web_app.md

 "express": "^4.16.3"
 ```

-The “^” character means that we are telling the project to use a version of Express that is 3.0.1 or newer, if available.
+The “^” character means that we are telling the project to use a version of express that is 4.16.3 or newer, if available.
 If you wish to fix the version of the package, which is quite normal on large projects where you wish to enforce consistency, then you remove the “^” character from the version:

 ```
 "express": "4.16.3"